iamharshkr/Lets-Chat/readme.md

 # Lets Chat- Realtime Chat Application Using Node Js and Socket.io
 # Introduction
-This is a anonymous chat app.
+This is an anonymous chat app.

 ![](img/screenshot.png)